 If you are a long-time Disney World goer, then you know that Mickey and Minnie’s Runaway Railway may be going into the Chinese Theater, but it’s not the first attraction to call that building home.

-Mickey and Minnie’s Runaway Railway is replacing The Great Movie Ride, which was the only original opening day attraction left in Hollywood Studios.
+Mickey and Minnie’s Runaway Railway replaced The Great Movie Ride, which was the only original opening day attraction left in Hollywood Studios.
 The Great Movie Ride was a dark ride that took guests on a timeless journey through the silver screen and into the movies.

 Some of the movies that were featured in The Great Movie Ride were: